-Transcribe the following few lines of a favourite folk tale (pp 4-6 see below) and perform a perfect reading.
+Transcribe the following lines of a favourite folk tale and perform a perfect reading.
 Check the pronunciation of the words in the text beforehand, practise proper intonation and do not forget that the sentence stress is different in English than it is in Czech.